nimdaved/ab1124/README.md

 # toolrent

 This application calculates tool rental charges and produces tool rental agreement.
-API is exposed as REST web services
+API is exposed as REST endpoints

+# TODO:

+- Fix integration tests: clamp data constraints, remove tests for removed endpoints
+- Add new tests
+- Add `lastModifiedAt` to Rental and RentalAgreement
+- Schedule rejection of stale pending agreements
+- Schedule cancellation of stale created rentals
+- Expose findAvailableTool by tool code and by tool type as REST API
+- Tighten access control for non-dev environment
+- Write design document

-## Design documentation
+## Documentation

-Abailable at: TBD
+- High level design is available at [Tool Rental Service Design](https://docs.google.com/document/d/1TXJmCq3-lEbREPQ9oIFfGOLJezcnrbKbFCS1ZZkMKKQ)
-Domain entities are described in the [toolrent-with-ui.jdl](./toolrent-with-ui.jdl) The file is opened with text editor or with [JDL Studio](https://www.jhipster.tech/jdl-studio/)
+- Domain entities are described in the [toolrent-with-ui.jdl](./toolrent-with-ui.jdl).
+This file could be opened with text editor or with [JDL Studio](https://www.jhipster.tech/jdl-studio/)

 ## To (build and) run locally